GitbookIO/nuts/README.md

 It uses GitHub as a backend to store assets, and it can easily be deployed to Heroku as a stateless service.
 It supports GitHub private repositories (useful to store releases of a closed-source application available on GitHub).

+_Additionally you may provide a custom release endpoint, as long as it conforms to GitHub's release API schema._

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 #### Features